 Improve digestion

-Ginger is well-known for its impact on the digestive tract.
-In fact, it is commonly used in the treatment of nausea.
+Ginger is well known for its effects on the digestive tract.
+In fact, it is commonly used to treat nausea.
 Research suggests that ginger may help speed up digestion and stimulate gastric emptying in those suffering from dyspepsia.

-Although not as widely known, turmeric may positively impact digestion as well.
+Although less widely known, turmeric may also positively impact digestion.
 Turmeric may help increase bile flow, thus helping to enhance fat absorption and reduce unpleasant symptoms of indigestion.

 Potential to improve your mood